Odell M. Conoley: Later service

 He served with the division until May 1956, when he was ordered to the Marine Corps Base Quantico and appointed member of Advance Research Group, which was tasked with the development of the recommendations on how the MAGTF should evolve structurally to meet the challenges of atomic warfare and new technologies such as helicopters and jet aircraft.
 Conoley was later appointed chief of staff, Marine Corps Educational Center Quantico and deputy director of the Marine Corps Educational Center in September 1957.

 Conoley was transferred to Camp Lejeune, North Carolina, in July 1959 and appointed assistant division commander, 2nd Marine Division under Major General Joseph C. Burger.
 When General Burger was promoted to the three-star rank and appointed commanding general of Fleet Marine Force, Atlantic on October 25 of that year, Conoley assumed temporary command of the division.
 He held that command until the beginning of November and then reverted to his previous capacity of assistant commander.
 Conoley was also promoted to the rank of brigadier general for his new billet at the same time.

 He was detached from Second Marine Division in April 1961 and ordered to Paris, France as deputy director for Operations, Plans, Policies and Operations Division, staff of the commander in chief, United States European Command under General Lauris Norstad.
-Conoley distinguished himself in this capacity during the Congo Crisis and later during the Cyprus crisis, and received the Legion of Merit for his merit.
+Conoley distinguished himself in this capacity during the Congo Crisis and later during the Cyprus crisis, and received the Legion of Merit for his service.
 He was ordered back to the States in May 1964 and retired from the active service on June 1, 1964.